M. A. M. Maharoof: Early life

 Maharoof was born on 25 April 1957.
 He is a cousin of Imran Maharoof, Member of Parliament.

 Career

-Maharoof contested the 2000 parliamentary election as one of the United National Party's (UNP) candidates in Trincomalee District.
-He was elected and entered Parliament.
+Maharoof contested the 2000 parliamentary election as one of the United National Party's (UNP) candidates in Trincomalee District and was first elected to Parliament.
 He was re-elected at the 2001 parliamentary election as a United National Front (UNF) candidate.
-He contested the 2004 parliamentary election as a Sri Lanka Muslim Congress (SLMC) candidate but failed to get re-elected after coming fourth amongst the SLMC candidates.
+He contested the 2004 parliamentary election as a Sri Lanka Muslim Congress (SLMC) candidate but failed to get re-elected, coming fourth amongst the SLMC candidates.

 Maharoof contested the 2008 provincial council election as one of the UNF's candidates in Trincomalee District and was elected to the Eastern Provincial Council.
 He contested the 2012 provincial council election as a UNP candidate but failed to get re-elected after coming second amongst the UNP candidates.

-Maharoof was one of the United National Front for Good Governance's candidates in Trincomalee District at the 2015 parliamentary election.
-He was elected and entered Parliament.
+Maharoof was one of the United National Front for Good Governance's candidates in Trincomalee District at the 2015 parliamentary election and was elected to Parliament.